WanderingCat27/devdynasty-game/docs/GameOverview/game-overview.md

 No external libraries were used; it's made entirely with what Java supplies out of the box.

-All the game's art was created from scratch using the almighty Microsoft Paint.
+All the game's art was created from scratch using Microsoft Paint.

 # Running the game